USS Henry W. Tucker: 1963-1973

 After more than 2 years of almost continuous duty off Vietnam, Henry W. Tucker returned to Long Beach early in August 1966.
 Following a 4-month overhaul and intensive training out of San Diego and Long Beach, she deployed to the Far East in June 1967.
 She resumed carrier screening duty late in July; and, following the disastrous fire on board USS Forrestal on 29 July, she took part in survivor rescue and escort operations.

-From 1968 to July 1970, Henry W. Tucker was forward deployed to Yokosuka Naval Base as part of Destroyer Division 32, U.S. Seventh Fleet.
+From 1968 to July 1970, Henry W. Tucker was forward deployed to Yokosuka Naval Base as part of Destroyer Squadron 3, U.S. Seventh Fleet.
 During this period, the ship conducted numerous missions in support of U.S. and allied forces in Vietnam including II Corps naval gunfire support, Gulf of Tonkin carrier operations and search and rescue operations.
+In April, 1969, Tucker was attached to Task Force 71, the U.S. government's response to the shooting down of a US Navy EC-121M by North Korean fighter planes.
 During the 1970 Cambodian Incursion by U.S. and ARVN forces, Henry W. Tucker took up station in the Gulf of Thailand to blockade the Cambodian port of Sihanoukville to prevent supplies arriving by sea to aid the NVA forces.
 While in port at Yokosuka on 14 April 1970, the crew was ordered to return to the ship and prepare to sail as part of the Apollo 13 emergency recovery team.
 The order was canceled when the distance to the recovery area was deemed too far with return anticipated three days later.

 Henry W. Tucker was stationed at San Diego for the next 3 years but returned to WESTPAC on two more cruises prior to decommissioning.
 On Christmas Eve 1972, Henry W. Tucker and Henderson came under fire from a North Vietnamese shore battery.
 The ships returned fire and the battery was silenced.
 Both ships received the Combat Action Ribbon for the mission.